Nonprofit Statement of Financial Position: Guide + Template

 Before we explore how you can use your statement of financial position to make more informed decisions for your organization, let's review what this report is and its role in the greater landscape of nonprofit accounting.

-What is the Nonprofit Statement of Financial Position?
+Nonprofit Statement of Financial Position: Frequently Asked Questions

-The nonprofit statement of financial position is a report that provides a snapshot of your nonprofit’s financial health.
-It summarizes key data in your organization’s accounting system so you can analyze it more easily and draw actionable conclusions.
+The nonprofit statement of financial position is an accounting report that provides a snapshot of your nonprofit's fiscal health and sustainability.
+It's one of the core nonprofit financial statements, and it summarizes key data in your organization's financial records so you can analyze it more easily and draw actionable conclusions.

 The statement of financial position covers your nonprofit's assets, liabilities, and net assets (more on each of these sections later!).
 Most organizations compile this report annually, and many include year-over-year comparisons to allow for more granular analysis.
 When you put all of this information together, the completed report looks something like this: